A Seriously Creamy, Fall-Inspired Mac and Cheese!

 - Serve immediately.
 Enjoy!

 - Portions: As written, this pumpkin mac & cheese recipe yields a large batch, serving 12-14 generously as a side dish.
-If you’re serving a smaller crowd this year, there are 2 options:
+If you’re serving a smaller crowd, there are 2 options:

 - Scaled back: To serve up to 6 as a side dish, halve the recipe.
 Assemble in an 8×8 baking dish & bake as directed in Step 7, for 25-30 minutes or until the mac & cheese is heated through the center & bubbling around the edges.